Knowledge Transfer and Innovation Fund full guidance

 The scheme supports the running costs of Operational Groups involved in projects that aim to pilot new and innovative ideas to improve agricultural performance.
 Co-ordination of projects by bodies or organisations experienced in the delivery of such projects will be strongly encouraged.

-For example, it might involve farmers working alongside researchers, advisers, non-governmental organisations (NGOs) and businesses involved in the agricultural and land management sector to jointly develop and implement proposals for an innovative project that aims to deliver concrete improvements in agricultural and other land management practice.
+Operational Groups might involve farmers working alongside researchers, advisers, non-governmental organisations (NGOs) and businesses involved in the agricultural and land management sector to jointly develop and implement proposals for an innovative project that aims to deliver concrete improvements in agricultural and other land management practice.

-Applying for grant
+Applying for KTIF

 To be able to apply for grant under the scheme: